CCC Company 3767 Powder Magazine Historic District

 In the years following the war, Garland County continued to grow and evolve.
 The city of Hot Springs became known for its entertainment and gambling industry, attracting famous figures such as Al Capone and Babe Ruth.
 Today, the county remains a popular tourist destination, offering visitors the opportunity to explore its historical sites, enjoy natural beauty, and indulge in the healing waters of Hot Springs National Park.

-This timeline provides a concise overview of the key events in the history of Garland County, Arkansas.
+This timeline provides a condensed summary of the historical journey of Garland County, Arkansas.

 • 1800 - Native American tribes, such as the Quapaw, inhabit the land that will become Garland County.